HolographicWings/TierOverflowLib/README.md

 - **GitHub Issues**: [Link to GitHub Issues](https://github.com/HolographicWings/TierOverflowLib/issues)
 - **Discord**: Join the [Modding Discord](https://discord.gg/fPPqfY9j) and ping me from my username 'HolographicWings' (on the proper channels tho please)

+## Credits

+Thanks to "th3fanbus" and "robb4" for helped me in numerous ways.